EarthSky | Venus and Regulus on September 4, 5 and 6 mornings

 Venus will disappear into the sunrise glare in early September, pass most directly behind the sun on October 22, and emerge again into the evening sky before the year’s end.

 Bottom line: Venus and the star Regulus are visible near one another around the mornings of September 4, 5 and 6, 2022.
-Afterwards, Venus will disappear into the sunrise.
+Afterward, Venus will disappear into the sunrise.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.